 An individual may benefit from aquatic therapy for various reasons — and not all of them even have to do with injuries!
 Typically, aquatic physical therapy is geared towards meeting the needs of patients who have trouble tolerating physical therapy on land.
-For some patients, it may be too painful to do exercises on land due to joint pain from arthritis; others may have weight bearing related issues that causes pain and keep them from reaching their full potential out of the water.
+For some patients, it may be too painful to do exercises on land due to joint pain from arthritis; others may have weight-bearing related issues that cause pain and keep them from reaching their full potential out of the water.

 How Does Aquatic Physical Therapy Work?

 As mentioned previously, aquatic physical therapy can look vastly different from one patient or practice to the next.
 Certified physical therapists use and rotate between innumerable exercise options; they also have the specifications of their pool to work with.
-Many facilities that offer aquatic physical therapy have pools of varying depths to allow for more or less of the patient’s weight to be temporarily relieved.
+Many facilities that offer aquatic physical therapy, such as Dynamic’s office in Covington, have pools of varying depths to allow for more or less of the patient’s weight to be temporarily relieved.

 Patients may perform any number of tasks ranging from walking to individual leg and arms exercises.
 Many physical therapists opt to allow patients with significant amounts of pain to float in the deep end of a pool for some decompression of the spine.
 The unweighting of the spine thanks to the buoyancy of the water oftentimes gives patients an instant level of relief that allows them better tolerance for completing exercises.
 The level of relief patients may experience from this depends on the depth of the pool they’re using.
 It’s commonly accepted that with water at chest level, a patient is 80% unweighted; at the three-foot level, they are 50% unweighted, and so on.